hyoo-ru/crowd.hyoo.ru/README.md

 ![](https://github.com/hyoo-ru/crowd.hyoo.ru/raw/master/diagram/dict.svg)

 ## Mergeable Plain Text

-- `text( next?: string )` Channel for text representation of List.
-Uses `write` to replace content.
-- `write( next?: string, from?, to? )` Replaces range of text with reconciliation.
-Writes to the end when range isn't defined.

 Under the hood, text is just List of Tokens.
 So, entering word letter by letter changes same Chunk instead of creating new.